QuickBooks Blog

 • Vehicles: This category captures any company-owned vehicles, such as cars, trucks, vans, or delivery vehicles used for business purposes.

 Over time, these assets lose value due to wear and tear, obsolescence, or other factors.
-This gradual decrease in value is known as depreciation—a crucial concept in bookkeeping that allows you to spread the cost of a fixed asset over its useful life.
+This gradual decrease in value is known as depreciation—a crucial bookkeeping concept that allows you to spread the cost of a fixed asset over its useful life.
+For 2026, deduction limits rose to $2.56 million under Section 179 of the IRS tax code.

 7. Reconcile credit card statements